-Melburnian architecture firm Edwards Moore’s insertion of two internal courtyard gardens into the existing fabric of a small and narrow urban house might at first seem counterintuitive.
-With limited space already, does it make sense to carve more out?
+Melbourne architecture firm Edwards Moore’s insertion of two internal courtyard gardens into the existing fabric of a small and narrow urban house might at first seem counterintuitive.
+With limited space, does it make sense to carve more out?

-Designed to distribute daylight and ventilation evenly through the difficult-to-reach areas of a long and narrow site (13 by 75 feet) of a former worker’s cottage in Fitzroy, Melbourne, the two garden courtyards pull off a difficult feat.
+Designed to distribute daylight and ventilation evenly through the difficult-to-reach areas of a long and narrow site in Fitzroy, Melbourne—13 by 75 feet and originally built as a worker’s cottage—the two garden courtyards pull off a difficult feat.
 The large glass doors create an additional circulation zone throughout the courtyards while allowing continuous through-views as well, making the seemingly connected spaces seem bigger than they actually are.
 Clever and ingenious?
 We think so.

 Above: Light is drawn into the living room through a window to the first courtyard.
 The open bookcases are reminiscent of wood framing.